qubit-science-club/quantum_reinforcement_learning/README.md

 ### Classical Q-learnig:

 Classical Q-learning model learns for wide range of parameters and has very predictible behaviour:
- 1. agent wanders untils spot reward
+ 1. agent wanders until spots reward
  2. then stays on that path usually optimizing path to the shortest one in few epochs The only fun is to set hyperparamers to converge as fast as possible.

 ![image](./assets/QL_results.jpg)

-We didn't calculate here entanglement entropies.
+We didn't calculate entanglement entropies here.
 This one is just complementary proof of concept.

 ### Deep Q-learning: